 Dorm Life in Yellowstone

-In Yellowstone, there are several options regarding employee housing, but the most common option is a dorm.
+One of the most frequently asked questions regarding working a job in the park is: what is Yellowstone employee housing like?
+The Human Resources (HR) team provides employees with a clean, comfortable, and safe place to live.
+There are several options regarding Yellowstone National Park employee housing, but the most common option is a dorm.
+There are a limited number of RV sites available and those are typically assigned to our Campground positions.
 Dorm life can be a great opportunity for bonding with employees from all over the world and creating friendships that last a lifetime.
-Community living does come with some challenges and being prepared can help your transition.
+Community living does come with some challenges, and being prepared can help your transition.

 To help you prepare for what to expect for living in the dorms, we’ve compiled a list of a few expectations.